-James smiled, a fraction of the tension leaving him upon seeing his reasoning stand to someone else’s eye.
+James smiled, a fraction of the tension leaving him upon seeing his reasoning stand up to someone else’s eye.

 “What you need right now,” he continued.
 “Is more information.
 Tasha needs to know more so that she can keep you out of it better.
 You need to find out how this guy found you, and you need to find a way to make sure it never happens again, right?”
 Again, Casper nodded, a little less shaky now.
 “So all we need to do is figure out how to get this guy talking without you looking like you’re involved.”
 Casper swallowed, a moments distaste crossing his features, but nodded once again.

 “I think we can do that,” he muttered.
 “Tasha used me as a lie detector once, a few months ago… We didn’t do it again, because it was… it was bad… But I could… I mean… I could do it over the phone or something, right?
 Hide inside a building?”

 “Sounds like an idea.
 Next thing you need to do, then, is talk to Tasha.
 Make a plan, okay?”

 “Right,” Casper agreed, his panic seemingly settled to a more tolerable degree of nerves.
 “Okay, we can do this.
 Thanks, James.”